 There is also an accessible porta potty located on the north side of the white barn.

-When you're out on the Farm, click here for some things to do.
+When you're out on the Farm, there are many things to do!.

 Please stop by the farm house office to speak with the Luscher Farm Coordinator to find out more information.